New Home, New Cow - Managing the Introduction - Novice Owner

 The woman in the coveralls is Amber, the proud new owner of a pair of eleven-month-old Sarika pups.
 Her assistant is Anna, who helps Amber on the property.

 Amber worked really, really hard to become prepared to take on ownership of these pups.
-She flew up and visited the ranch; Kathy and I drove to Escondido to see her property.
+She flew up and visited the ranch; I drove to Escondido to see her property.
 Amber completed the Foundations course and watched tons of blogs and videos.

 The upside of purchasing dogs of this age from us is that they know a lot, having had significant training here on my ranch.
 The downside can be that a new owner has to learn to be comfortable around TWO very large dogs.
 Amber's start with her new dogs was not super smooth, in part because, for reasons that are still not clear to me, the dogs growled sometimes.
 I almost never hear Maremmas growl, and I live with lots (31) of them.
 The dogs weren't behaving aggressively, quite, but the fact that they growled meant something was going on for them.
 It also contributed to Amber's occasional unease around the dogs and her confidence in her ability to learn to manage them.